-But in Wisconsin, the state legislature has classified nine different classes of felonies, from Class A, the most serious, to class I, which is the least serious.
+But in Wisconsin, the state legislature has classified nine different felonies from Class A, the most serious, to Class I, the least serious.

 What is a felony in Wisconsin?

 There are two major types of offenses: felonies and misdemeanors.
-In Wisconsin, a felony is any crime that brings a maximum sentence of more than one year in prison.
+In Wisconsin, a felony is any crime with a maximum sentence of more than one year in prison.

 Misdemeanors, on the other hand, are not punishable by imprisonment in the Wisconsin State Prison System.